 The directors are responsible for the other information.
-The other information obtained at the date of this auditor's report comprises the Directors' Report included in the consolidated financial report, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Directors' report for the year ended 30 June 2018, including the Directors' report, but does not include the financial report and our auditor's report thereon.